Skip to content

 Following profile parameters are responsible for tokenizer configuration:

-String containing name of config tokenizer to use.
-Refer to
+config_tokenizer String containing name of config tokenizer to use.
+Refer to tokenizers section for possible values and for recommendations.

-:returns: tuple of (config tokenizer name, config tokenizer settings).
+tuple of (config tokenizer name, config tokenizer settings)

 Must return (None, None) if platform is not supported.